ym-xu/ym-xu.github.io/content/about/index.md

 ---

 ### NEWS

-- May.
-2025: I start my PhD at Computer Vision Center, UAB
+-	May 2025: I started my PhD at the Computer Vision Center (CVC), Universitat Autònoma de Barcelona (UAB).

-- Jan.
-2025 I receieved FPI Fellowship.
+-	Jan 2025: I received the FPI Fellowship to support my PhD research at CVC, UAB.

-- Feb.
-2024: My master thesis was accepted by COLING 2024.
+-	Feb 2024: My master’s thesis was accepted to COLING 2024.

 ---